 Vegan Lentil Soup with Spinach

-Vegan Lentil Soup with Spinach, Tomatoes, and Cumin has loads of flavor from the cumin and other spices and this soup is also gluten-free.
+Vegan Lentil Soup with Spinach has loads of flavor from the tomatoes, cumin, and other spices and this soup is also gluten-free.

 I was happy when I found this recipe in The Sugar Solution Cookbook (affiliate link) a collection of recipes published by the editors of Prevention Magazine.
 Everything about this soup sounded good, and I really didn’t change it much except for using vegetable stock in place of water.
 The soup has a strong cumin flavor, which was one of the things I loved, and it was the perfect way to use up the last bit of one of those huge tubs of spinach from Costco.

 - In a large dutch oven type pan that will hold all the soup ingredients, heat the olive oil over medium heat and saute the cumin seeds, stirring a few times, until they’re fragrant and starting to pop, about 3 minutes.
 (If you’re a cumin fan like I am, you might even use a little more cumin.)